 The Treaty on the Final Settlement concerning Germany in 1990 also stated that “united Germany will not acquire any nuclear, biological, or chemical weapons.”

-However, after the signing of the Treaty on the Final Settlement concerning Germany in 1990, Germany was allowed to possess larger numbers of conventional weapons, which include tanks, armored vehicles, artillery, combat aircraft, and submarines.
+However, after the signing of the Treaty on the Final Settlement concerning Germany in 1990, Germany was allowed to possess a greater number of conventional weapons, including tanks, armored vehicles, artillery, combat aircraft, and submarines.

 NATO

-Germany is a member of NATO which means that it has to follow the organization’s policies.
-One of these policies is the 2% GDP spending on defense.
+Germany is a NATO member, which means that it must follow NATO’s policies.
+One of these policies is spending 2% of GDP on defense.

 The Bundeswehr

 The Bundeswehr is an all-volunteer force with around 178,000 active members and around 280,000 reserve members.
-The Bundeswehr was introduced in 1995 after the reunification of Germany.
+It was introduced in 1995 after Germany’s reunification.

-The main tasks of the Bundeswehr are to protect Germany’s territory, contribute to international peace and security missions NATO missions, and support civilian authorities in times of crisis.
+The Bundeswehr’s main tasks are to protect Germany’s territory, contribute to international peace and security missions, including NATO missions, and support civilian authorities in times of crisis.

 The Bundeswehr has around 300 main battle tanks, 2,500 armored fighting vehicles, 380 aircraft (including combat, intelligence, and logistic aircraft, both fixed and rotary wing), and 65 navy vessels.